 My daily tasks as a Digital Marketing Apprentice

->

-> Blog writing is also a major part to my Digital Marketing role, creating monthly blog posts that will interest those looking to understand more about apprenticeships.
-For this to be successful I use Keywords and relevant language/terms, that will draw in the targeted audience.
-My main task over the last few months has been update 360 Apprenticeships website.
+Blog writing is also a major part to my Digital Marketing role, creating monthly blog posts that will interest those looking to understand more about apprenticeships.
+For this to be successful, I use Keywords and relevant language/terms that will draw in the targeted audience.
+My main task over the last few months has been updating 360 Apprenticeships website.
 Our website is a driving force in creating business, so updating and adding elements to strengthen the website is a priority.
 Using WordPress and WPBakery I can make the website stronger and more professional, which will drive traffic to the business.
 All of this is then recorded and analysed with Google Analytics and Google my Business.
 Here is where I can see how well we are performing, where we need to improve and what steps I need to take to improve 360 Apprenticeships online presence.

->

-> What I have learned about the Apprenticeship
+What I have learned about the Apprenticeship

 Before I started to look at apprenticeships, there were a number of misconceptions that made me believe it to be wrong for me.
 Before I really looked into it, I believed that Apprenticeships were aimed at school leavers, those who didn’t get the grades, or aimed at areas such as Construction and Engineering etc. But once I started to look into it, I knew I could start to pursue a career that I could be proud of.
 Apprenticeships also give you the hands on experience needed for a full time career; so when it comes to looking for roles in the future, I am confident in knowing that I have the right experience.

 Why this was the right route for me

 Digital Marketing is used in almost every business across the world, and knowing that there are so many routes to take within this area gives me confidence that I have chosen the right path.
 What also reassures me is knowing that once I complete my apprenticeship and gain my Level 3 qualification, I will have the knowledge and skills needed to move towards my dream role in Digital Marketing.